abhanjac/blood_cell_image_segmentation/README.md

 * [**MAMIC database**](http://fimm.webmicroscope.net/Research/Momic): It has large blood smear images of healthy RBCs, THRs, Platelet clumps and Malaria infected RBCs.
 Occasionally, WBCs also appear in the MAMIC images, but they are not labelled.
 Every image contains multiple cells, without any binary masks to separate them.
 * [**KAGGLE database**](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria): This contains images of individual healthy and infected RBCs, but without any binary masks.
 All the Malarial infection images in the last two databases are with Plasmodium Falciparum pathogen.

+The main reason to combine all these different databases is the unavailability of a single annotated database that contains all types of blood cells (mentioned earlier) along with malaria infected RBCs.